SOS VACCINATIONS :

-SOS Vaccinations also provides you with tip sheets and important health information about many international destinations.
-Prepare for your trip and go off to discover the world with confidence with the help of SOS vaccinations.
+SOS Vaccinations also provides you with travel practical guide and important health information concerning many international destinations.

 85 Boulevard de Port-Royal